 Care is needed in systems with rapid torque pulsations.
 The torque data is sampled at a rate which might be restricted by the capability of the drive to store or export data at the rate it is acquired internally.
 The sampling frequency will produce alias errors at frequencies such as (fs – fd) where fd is the frequency content of the data and fs is the sampling frequency. fs needs to be kept above about 3 times fd to avoid generating confusing new frequency products within the region of interest.

 An added benefit of cascade plots is that alias products are clearly visible, their frequency falling as the speed increases whereas with genuine effects the frequency increases or remains constant.

-The advantage of this approach is that people involved with the process can understand the data and work from the information and alarm conditions generated to develop a diagnosis for the plant.
+The advantage of this approach is that people involved in the process can understand the data and work from the information and alarm conditions generated to develop a diagnosis for the plant.

 An alternative is to use some form of machine learning algorithm to track all of the available data and aim to deduce the patterns of normal and abnormal behaviour.
 This is a subject of current research, for example https://phys.org/news/2016-02-scientist-ai-algorithm-machinery-health.html .

 The ideas given above are general ones based on a broad picture of a machine with rotating parts, couplings and gears, or a pump or a fan.
 I hope that by pointing out the special access which the drive gives to some valuable data, especially the dynamic torque data, designers of machines will be able to apply these ideas to their own specific and unique applications.